-Regeneration / Wuthering Heights / Birdsong / Atonement / Jane Eyre / The Great Gatsby / The Handmaid's Tale / The Color Purple / The Help / Yellow Wallpaper s this course for me?
+Regeneration / Wuthering Heights / Birdsong / Atonement / Jane Eyre / The Great Gatsby / The Handmaid's Tale / The Color Purple / The Help / Yellow Wallpaper

 This course develops analytical thinking which is a crucial, transferable skill.
 Communicative competence and the ability to analyse are basic and necessary skills in the workplace and critical for those seeking positions of responsibility and leadership.